psam3210/.github/topics/shortcuts-and-debugging/index.md

 - [One Monokai](https://marketplace.visualstudio.com/items?itemName=azemoh.one-monokai)

-### Flux

-I wasn't really sure where to put this but some software I *extremely* recommend is the blue-light filter for your screen [flux](https://justgetflux.com/).
-It's free and pretty basic in that all it does is apply a orange/red tint to your screen to help with blue-light eyestrain.

-This is a *lifesaver* for chronic screen use (especially if you're a night owl programmer) and is just easy on your eyes.
-Of course, you can disable it for set periods of time if you're doing color-sensitive work.

 ## Debugging

-If you can remember from our earlier lecture, the word "bug" originated from when computers used vacuum tubes and actual insects would get stuck inside them, causing the computer to malfunction.
+If you can remember from our earlier lectures, the word "bug" originated from when computers used vacuum tubes and actual insects would get stuck inside them, causing the computer to malfunction.

 Nowadays, bugs refer to errors in our code that either cause it to not function as we expect/want or not even function at all.
 Debugging, is the process of solving those errors.